Intelligent Reflecting Surface-aided URLLC in a Factory Automation Scenario: Introduction

 The rest of this paper is organized as follows.
-Section \ref{system} introduces the system model with IRS-aided point-to-point system along with the short packet theory; Section \ref{noCSI} focus on the performance analysis for the case without CSI at the BS, while Section \ref{withCSI} is devoted to the case with CSI at the BS.
+Section \ref{system} introduces the system model with IRS-aided point-to-point system along with the short packet theory; Section \ref{withCSI} is devoted to performance analysis for the simple Rayleigh fading channel.
+Section \ref{extensions} provides some extensions to six more general cases.
 Numerical results are presented in Section \ref{simlresult} to validate the accuracy of the derived results.
 Finally, the conclusion is drawn in Section \ref{conclu}.